-3.3 Health and Safety Officer/Site Manager
+3.3 Health and Safety Officer

-The nominated Health and Safety Officer and Site Manager is Mrs Alison Beadman.
+The nominated Health and Safety Officer is Mrs Dawn Gallagher.
 The Health and Safety Officer is responsible to:

-- Ensure risk assessments are accurate, suitable, and reviewed annually - Deal with any hazardous practices, equipment or building issues and report to the Head of School if they remain unresolved - Provide a good example, guidance and support to staff on health and safety issues - Carry out a health and safety induction for all staff and keep records of that induction.
-(See Policies signed by all staff members) - Keep up to date with new developments in Health and Safety issues for schools - Carry out investigations into accidents and produce reports / statements for any civil or criminal action which may arise - Ensure any contractors on site are competent in health and safety matters
+- ensure risk assessments are accurate, suitable, and reviewed annually, - deal with any hazardous practices, equipment or building issues and report to the Head of School if they remain unresolved, - provide a good example, guidance and support to staff on health and safety issues, - carry out a health and safety induction for all staff and keep records of that induction (see Policies signed by all staff members),

-The Site Manager is responsible for day-to-day maintenance on the school site:

-- Ensure that any work that has health and safety implications is prioritized - Report any concerns regarding unresolved hazards in school to the senior management team immediately - Ensure that all work under her control is undertaken in a safe manner - Ensure that all cleaning staff are aware of safe working practices, especially regarding reporting of hazards, the use of hazardous substances and manual handling - Carry out a weekly test of the fire alarm

-- Ensure all contractors are 'inducted' and shown the relevant risk assessments, asbestos records and are made aware of any fragile roofs or other hazards in the areas where they will be working and sign folder in office to indicate awareness. - Fully co-operate with health and safety arrangements during larger building projects
+- keep up to date with new developments in Health and Safety issues for schools, - carry out investigations into accidents and produce reports / statements for any civil or criminal action which may arise, - ensure any contractors on site are competent in health and safety matters the proprietor is responsible for day-to-day maintenance on the school site, - ensure that any work that has health and safety implications is prioritized, - report any concerns regarding unresolved hazards in school to the senior management team immediately, - ensure that all work under her control is undertaken in a safe manner, - ensure that all cleaning staff are aware of safe working practices, especially regarding reporting of hazards, the use of hazardous substances and manual handling, - carry out a weekly test of the fire alarm, - ensure all contractors are 'inducted' and shown the relevant risk assessments, asbestos records and are made aware of any fragile roofs or other hazards in the areas where they will be working and sign folder in office to indicate awareness, - fully co-operate with health and safety arrangements during larger building projects.

-Mrs. Beadman informs the Head of School and the Principal/CEO on a regular basis of her findings.
+Mrs. Gallagher informs the Head of School and the Proprietor on a regular basis of her findings.
 (Usually weekly, occasionally fortnightly unless there is an urgency in which case it would be immediately.)